COSC5557/pipeline-optimization-Brookluo/report.md

 plateau near 20 - 40 iterations before dropping, which means all models have explored regions with higher accuracy and there is a good balance between exploration and exploitation.

 From three tables above, we can observe that the tuned random forest pipeline's performance is slightly worse than that of the default model-only pipeline.
 While the performance for the tuned gradient boosting and SVM pipelines are better than that of the default model-only pipelines.
 This indicates that the hyperparameter optimization process is effective for gradient boosting and SVM models but not for the random forest model.

-The is likely due to that many hyperparameters in random forest are correlating with each other.
-For example, in the random forest model, max_features and max_depth are correlated with each other.
-The default value for max_features is `sqrt`, which is already an optimal solution for many cases.
-Without considering the internal correlation between each hyperparameters, the HPO process might be less effective.
-The gradient boosting and SVM models have more independent hyperparameters, which makes the HPO process more effective and an improvement in the accuracy.
+Revision: I think the tunned pipeline for random forest is worst than the default model is likely due to many I expanded the hyperparameter search space for the Random forest model and the SVC to include `min_samples_split` and `min_samples_leaf`.
+I also triple the search iterations.
+However, the results are still very similar.
+The accuracy of tunned random forest pipeline is still worse than that of the default model-only pipeline.
+This indicates that the hyperparameter optimization process is not effective for the random forest model.
+The reason is because the search iterations might not high enough to find the globally best hyperparameters.
+The plateau in the performance plots show that at least the HPO process reached some locally optimal parameters.
+The hyperparameter optimization process is effective for gradient boosting and SVM models but not for the random forest model.

+To improve the performance of the random forest model, I would increase the search iterations further and search space for the hyperparameters.
+I would also use a different hyperparameter optimization algorithm such as Bayesian optimization (BOHB).